seansfkelley/nas-download-manager/FAQ.md

 Synology Download Manager is subject to the same security restrictions as regular browser tabs.
 However, unlike a tab, it is unable to show you the page where you can override the browser's protections.
 To fix this issue, visit the DSM page in a browser tab using the same hostname/port you use for Synology Download Manager, which should prompt you to override the browser's protections.

+## Why is it downloading the .torrent file itself instead of the content of the torrent?

+Before initiating a download, Synology Download Manager issues a request to the site to determine if the link you clicked on/URL you entered is referring to a .torrent file.
+If it is, Synology Download Manager itself downloads the .torrent first, then forwards that to your NAS.
+This is necessary to get the NAS to download the content of the torrent rather than the .torrent itself.

+Some sites intentionally do not respond to this request, called a "HEAD request", meaning that Synology Download Manager has no choice but to forward the URL as-is to the NAS.
+In the case where the URL points to a .torrent file, this will cause the NAS to erroneously download the .torrent itself.

+There is no practical way to fix this on the part of Synology Download Manager.
+If this is inconvenient for you, please ask the administrators of the site if they respond to HEAD requests for .torrent files properly.

 ## Why can't I start a download from (a site)? _or_ How do I start a download with (a site)?

 Not all sites offer downloads in a way that is compatible with a Synology NAS setup.
 Examples include: